animetosho/ParPar/xor_depends/info.md

 Patch
 =====

+**This patch is now out of date as I can’t be bothered maintaining it; the latest implementation can be found in ParPar.
+If anyone is interested in such a patch, raise a Github issue.**

 A rather hacky patch for GF-Complete, which should apply cleanly to the v2 tag, can be [found here](<gfc.patch>).